Iron Duke engine: Super Duty

 The Iron Duke block formed the basis of Pontiac's Super Duty four-cylinder racing engines of the 1980s, the last in a line of high-performance Pontiac Super Duty engines.
 The engines were featured in NASCAR's Charlotte/Daytona Dash Series, the IMSA GT Championship (in GTP and GTU class cars), and even in American Power Boat Association racing boats.
 Super Duty engines continued to be used in ARCA racing until well into the 2000s.

-In addition to parts matching the Iron Duke's stock 2.5-liter displacement other crankshafts and their corresponding connecting rods were offered by Pontiac Motorsports, resulting in displacements ranging from 2.1-liters to 3.2-liters.
-A 2.7-liter, 232 hp Super Duty engine powered the 1984 Fiero Indy Pace Car to over 138 mph during the race, but Super Duty engines were never available in factory-built GM vehicles.
+In addition to parts matching the Iron Duke's stock 2.5 L displacement other crankshafts and their corresponding connecting rods were offered by Pontiac Motorsports, resulting in displacements ranging from 2.1 to 3.2 L. A 2.7 L 232 hp Super Duty engine powered the 1984 Fiero Indy Pace Car to over 138 mph during the race, but Super Duty engines were never available in factory-built GM vehicles.
 However, GM sold the Super-Duty-specific parts at authorized dealers and all of the parts required to convert a stock Iron Duke engine to a Super Duty version were available.

 Kansas Racing Products continued to make the engines in the early 21st century after buying rights to make them from GM.

-Cosworth also produced a 16-valve, double-overhead cam head for the 3.0-liter version of the racing engine (Cosworth Project DBA, 1987).
+Cosworth also produced a 16-valve, double-overhead cam head for the 3.0 L version of the racing engine (Cosworth Project DBA, 1987).